 I protect my hair from moisture

-As a naturally curly haired lady, any kind of moisture, whether it’s rainwater or sweat from exercise, poses a threat to my straight style!
+As a naturally curly haired lady, any kind of moisture, whether it’s rain water, humidity or sweat from exercise, poses a threat to my straight style!
 For real.
 And I know you know because of the response to this caption on Instagram.
 To overcome this hurdle, I use a Gymwrap if I am engaging in any physical activity.
 It was created by Nicole Ari Parker and it is seriously the only thing that has worked for me.
 Try it!

 My Tools of the Trade